 |Color||Gray, dark brown; dark dorsal stripe down the back|

 The winter white dwarf hamster is a unique dwarf hamster with a magically fluffy, white winter coat!
 Its other special feature is a dark dorsal stripe on its back, which the Campbell hamster also has (it’s a sub-species of the winter white).

 Winter white dwarf hamsters aren’t shy around people.
 Their curiosity wins out over their fear.
 They’re friendly and trusting.
 It takes a lot more to scare them than the Campbell dwarf hamster or the nervous Roborovski dwarf hamster.
 But they’re still nimble and alert!

 The Winter Coat

 In the wild, the winter white dwarf hamster’s thick and silky fur turns white in winter.
 This is great camouflage, as they’re harder to see in the snow with white fur than a darker coat.
 It turns white when the days get shorter and there’s less daylight.
 When winter whites are kept as pets, this color change isn’t as extreme.

-What's the Difference between Winter White Dwarf Hamsters and Campbell Dwarf Hamsters?
+The Difference between Winter White and Campbell Dwarf Hamster

 The fur of the winter white dwarf hamster is “agouti” or gray-blue - also known as sapphire.
 They have light or white fur on their bellies.